cloudavail/awstraining/aws-introduction/hands-on/ec2-exercises.md

 `subnet_id="subnet-7a94061f"`

-Lastly, set a variable containing your name:

 `your_name="cjohnson"`

-## Create an EC2 Security Group
+# Create an EC2 Security Group
+The command below will:

+1. Create a Security Group named "www-$yourname"
+2. Place this Security Group in the VPC ID $vpc_id and in the Region $region.

 `aws ec2 create-security-group --group-name www-$your_name --description "security group for www-$your_name servers" --vpc-id $vpc_id --region $region`

 If run correctly, you should see a Security Group ID is returned: